 We use our expertise to support health initiatives around the world.
 In particular, we focus on providing basic and advanced training for health workers, promoting local healthcare infrastructure and educating people on health issues.

 We are dedicated to improving medical care around the world.
-We organize medical education programs through our Global Medical Education and Academic Organization Relations department, either directly or by providing grants to third-party medical education providers.
-In doing so, we foster advanced medical education programs designed to broaden the scientific knowledge and competence of scientists and healthcare professionals and, ultimately, improve patient outcomes.
+Through our Global Medical Education and Academic Organization Relations units, we organize education programs, which aim to broaden the knowledge and competence of scientists and healthcare professionals and, ultimately, improve patient outcomes.

 More information on our health projects can be found on the Our Good Deeds website.